 Consistency is critical in effective content marketing.
 If you intend to blog once a week, you’ll need to ensure that you can maintain this frequency.
 Your editorial calendar will be an effective tool for ensuring consistency.
 It allows you to lay out a plan for the quarter, the first six months, or even the year.

 This calendar should be fluid.
 It may also change as you see opportunities for adapting your content strategy.
-However, it’s essential to lay the foundation for your content strategy.
+However, it’s essential to lay the foundation for your recession content marketing strategy.

 Promote and expand your reach